By Matt Murphy and Andy Metzger

 Groups like The Boston Foundation last week applauded Patrick for again proposing the candy and soda taxes.

-"In an era when we know the multi-billion dollar burden obesity-related disease places on our people and the economy, it defies common sense that we classify these items as "essential," alongside healthy food options," foundation president and CEO Paul Grogan said in a statement.
+“In an era when we know the multi-billion dollar burden obesity-related disease places on our people and the economy, it defies common sense that we classify these items as “essential,” alongside healthy food options,” foundation president and CEO Paul Grogan said in a statement.
+“We hope the Legislature will recognize the power of removing this 50-year-old exemption, and invest the revenue in bringing healthier foods and physical activity to children across the state – which would enhance the impact of the decision.”

 Patrick’s budget, which relied on $97 million in new revenue streams, also proposed to apply the corporate tax to insurance subsidiaries and to charge room occupancy taxes on marked-up hotel rooms sold by online travel websites like Expedia, as well as vacation rentals and bed and breakfasts.